 Principle Commonwealth New South Wales Victoria Queensland Dispute Resolution Applicable state or territory retail/commercial leasing dispute resolution processes for binding mediation.
 Parties are not to use mediation processes to prolong or frustrate the facilitation of amicable resolution outcomes.
 Retail Leases: Dealt with under the Retail Leases Act 1994 as if they were retail tenancy disputes under the Act.
 Commercial (non-retail) leases: Dealt with by the Small Business Commissioner for mediation.
 Commissioner must certify that mediation has failed and given reasons for the failure before Court proceedings can take place.
+Note: The above changes pursuant to the NSW Amendment extend to renegotiations that have commenced but not been completed before commencement of the NSW Amendment (on 3 July 2020) but do not extend to a matter for which proceedings have been commenced.
 Parties may refer a dispute to the Small Business Commission for mediation at which the parties may have legal representation.
 The Small Business Commissioner will not compel an outcome.
 Disputes may only be the subject of a proceeding in Victorian Civil and Administrative tribunal or a court if the Small Business Commission has certified in writing that mediation has failed, or is unlikely to resolve the dispute.
 The parties must attempt to resolve the dispute prior to starting mediation.
 Disputes are then intended to be referred to the new temporary Small Business Commissioner, who will refer the parties to mediation.
 The Small Business Commissioner will not compel an outcome.
 If mediation fails, and in other limited circumstances, the parties may proceed to QCAT or to a court with the required jurisdiction.
 Stays or suspensions are applicable to proceedings or actions that were under way before the Regulations were released on 28 May 2020, and existing retail disputes can continue to be resolved under the existing retail leasing legislation.
 The Regulation does provide for alternative dispute resolution processes such as arbitration, if desired by the parties.